redfrexx/green_index/README.md

 Last step is to set up an instance of the openrouteservice with the produced green index.

-1. Fork and clone this [this openrouteservice repository](https://github.com/redfrexx/openrouteservice/tree/shadow-trees).
-Use the branch *shadow-trees*.
+1. Fork and clone this [this openrouteservice repository](https://github.com/redfrexx/openrouteservice).
+Checkout out the branch *green_index*.
 In this branch, the green index of the original [openrouteservice code](https://github.com/GIScience/openrouteservice) has been slightly adapted.
 2. Download the OSM data for your area of interest from [Geofabrik](https://download.geofabrik.de/).
 3. Put the green index csv file and an OSM file in the folder `openrouteservice/docker/data`.
 4. Replace the files in the `openrouteservice/docker/docker-compose.yml` to match your files.